A Simple Guide to the Types of Equity Release Schemes

 How do these work?
 These work very similar to how retirement annuity rates are calculated.

-By taking out a lifetime mortgage plan, you get access to the principal calculated by the value of your lot.
+By taking out a lifetime mortgage plan, you get access to the principal calculated by the value of your property.
 The money comes to you as either lump sum or regular income.
-In some situation, you can even get it a consolidation.
+In some situations, you can even get it consolidated.

 The benefits of this scheme is that it allows you to continue owning and residing in your house and while you are charged interest, it is added to the value of the credit so that the actual future borrowing fees increases over time.
 It means you don’t have monthly remuneration that increase; it is all deferred until refund.

 The debt and the policy charges of lifetime mortgages are paid back when your provider puts up your home in the market.